 Approach - The approach should be made only in daylight and in settled conditions.
 The entrance can be dangerous in anything more than a moderate onshore wind without local knowledge.
 Due to the strength of the tidal streams in the entrance, entry should be made within half an hour either side of local high water, so as to gain slack water.
 The entrance is located beneath Haven Cliff at the eastern extremity of Seaton Bay.
 There are no offshore dangers in the approach other than the shingle bar.
 At low water the old pier head rocks uncover approximately 20 metres to the west of the entrance and the River Ledge rocks uncover 30 metres to the east.
 It is advised that prior inspection of the approaches is made at low water to confirm the position of the bar and navigability of the entrance channel.

 Tidal streams off the entrance and the adjacent coastline are rectilinear and generally weak, attaining 1.5 knots during springs and one knot during neaps.
-The east going stream starts approximately four hours after HW Dover, until two hours before, at which time it eases and turns to the west until four hours after HW Dover.
+The east going stream starts approximately four hours before HW Exmouth Dock, until two hours after, at which time it eases and turns to the west until two hours after local LW.
 Conversely the tidal streams in the entrance run strongly, requiring great caution.

 - The flood tide can attain speeds of 5 knots.
-For this reason it is necessary to enter as near to local high wateras possible.
+For this reason, it is necessary to enter as near to local high wateras possible.

 Approach & Entrance Channel - The entrance channel usually runs from the pier head in a SW'ly direction (but as stated is liable to change) with shingle drying each side extending approximately 75m.
 (LAT) seaward.
 The approximate line of approach is when the 'pillbox', situated beneath the cliff, is in transit with the pier head, providing a NE'ly heading.
-On making the approach due allowance should be made for the east going coastal tidal stream.
-Once inside the entrance there is a sharp turn to the west following the line of the harbour wall.
-A mooring basin with pontoons is situated just below the fixed bridge to port.
-Fishing vessels berth to starboard against the quay, all berths in the harbour dry out.
+On making the approach due allowance should be made for the east going coastal tidal stream, setting a vessel to starboard at the time of local high water.

 Lights - A green beacon with a cone top mark and light is situated at the seaward end of the pier.
 The beacon displays a flashing green light every four seconds, at a height of eight metres with a range of two miles - (Fl.G.4s.8m.2M) - 50°42.13'N 003°03.29'W